 Search engines like Google use ranking algorithms to provide the most relevant matches on the results page for each searcher’s query.
 Though the algorithms for relevant keyword ranking is unknown, the ranking does involve the natural frequency and positioning of keywords on pages that match individual queries, the page’s authority, and other various factors.

 For digital marketers, organic search can be a favorable long-term investment for their businesses and websites.
 Unlike paid search, the results of search engine optimization take time to rise through the ranks.
 One does not simply pay for first page advertising.

-Though the gratification of optimizing a website for organic search is not instantaneous, the effort and its results can cost less than an AdWords campaign and oftentimes holds a higher credibility with searchers.
+Though the gratification of optimizing a website for organic search is not instantaneous, the effort and its results can cost less than a Google Ads campaign (formerly AdWords) and oftentimes holds a higher credibility with searchers.
 There is certain distrust that some searchers hold onto when it comes to paid advertisements as some many ads fail to replicate the authenticity, relevance, and authority that organic results hold.

 With a methodical practice and techniques, marketers optimize their websites and content for the keywords that they believe their visitors will search for.
 By improving a site’s visibility organically on the search engine result page through technical SEO and through keyword research and planning, the value of the site’s visitor increases because of the searcher’s intent from the keywords in their search query.
 Focusing on organic search and keyword relevance will allow search engines to retrieve the best results for its searcher and allow the website to rise through the rankings for its targeted keywords.